grafana/alloy/docs/sources/reference/components/pyroscope/pyroscope.java.md

    For example, this can be helpful when profiling application start-up time or IO-intensive processes.

 #### `per_thread` argument
 Sets per thread mode on async profiler.
-Threads are profiled separately, each stack trace will end with a frame that denotes a single thread.
+Threads are profiled separately and each stack trace will end with a frame that denotes a single thread.

 The Wall-clock profiler (`event=wall`) is most useful in per-thread mode.